 1) developing community/law enforcement partnerships; 2) developing problem-solving and innovative approaches to crime issues; and 3) implementing organizational change to build and strengthen community policing infrastructure.
-COPS grant funding has provided state, local, and tribal law enforcement agencies with grants for equipment, technology, officers, and training.
+COPS grant funding has provided State, local, and tribal law enforcement agencies with grants for equipment, technology, officers, and training.
 Since 1994, COPS grant programs have provided funding to over 13,000 of the nation's 18,000 law enforcement agencies.

 Similarly, the Advancing Community Policing through Knowledge Resources line of business provides law enforcement agencies as well as other customers (i.e., community groups, non-profit organizations, academics, etc.) with knowledge resources focused on increasing the capacity of law enforcement agencies to implement community policing strategies within the three primary elements of community policing.
-The knowledge resources that are developed and distributed by the COPS Office include training, technical assistance, publications, webcasts podcasts, conferences and roundtables, best practices that are disseminated through conference participation and trade press articles, and findings from program evaluations.
-These knowledge resources assist in preparing officers and their departments to meet challenges by using community policing strategies, as well as promoting collaboration between law enforcement and communities to solve problems locally.
+The knowledge resources that are developed and distributed by the COPS Office include training, technical assistance, publications, webcasts, podcasts, conferences and roundtables, best practices that are disseminated through websites, and various printed and published materials.
+These knowledge resources assist in preparing officers and their departments to meet challenges by using community policing strategies, as well as promoting collaboration between law enforcement and communities to solve problems and build relationships locally.

-Performance Measure: Effectiveness rating of COPS resources in increasing community policing capacity
+Performance Measure: Effectiveness rating of COPS knowledge resources in increasing community policing capacity

-FY 2010 Target: 76
+FY 2011 Target: 76

-FY 2010 Actual Performance: 75.5
+FY 2011 Actual Performance: 80